jenkinsci/git-changelog-plugin/README.md

 # Pipeline

 The plugin is compatible with the [pipeline plugin](https://jenkins.io/doc/book/pipeline/getting-started/) and can be configured to support many use cases.
 Here is a very simple one.
-You proabbly want to adjust it using the [Snippet Generator](https://jenkins.io/doc/book/pipeline/getting-started/#snippet-generator).
+You probably want to adjust it using the [Snippet Generator](https://jenkins.io/doc/book/pipeline/getting-started/#snippet-generator).

 ```
 node {